Derek Boshier: Early life and education

-Derek Boshier attended Yeovil School of Art (now Yeovil College) in Somerset, England from 1953-1957 (B.F.A.).
-He attended the Royal College of Art in London, 1959–1962 alongside David Hockney, Pauline Boty, Allen Jones and Peter Phillips, receiving his M.F.A. in 1962.
+Derek Boshier was born in Portsmouth, England in 1937.
+He attended Yeovil School of Art (now Yeovil College) in Somerset from 1953-1957 (BA).
+He attended the Royal College of Art in London, 1959–1962 alongside David Hockney, Pauline Boty, Allen Jones and Peter Phillips, receiving his MA (RCA) in 1962.

 The boredom of the previous few years of National Service in the Royal Engineers had been alleviated by reading the works of Marshall McLuhan.
 During his college years, his work was didactic, commenting on the space race, the all-powerful multinationals and the increasing Americanisation of English culture.

 After graduating, he spent a year traveling in India on an Indian government scholarship.
 Boshier served as an instructor at the Central School of Art and Design, London from 1963 to 1979 and concurrently at the Royal College of Art London from 1973 to 1979.
 Boshier moved to Houston, Texas in the United States in 1980, after accepting a one-year visiting artist position at the University of Houston, and then joined the faculty there from 1981 to 1992.
 He moved back to England 1992 to 1997 and later joined the faculty of the California Institute of Arts in Los Angeles in 1997, where he lived until his death in 2024.
 Though associated with the art and culture of both London and Los Angeles, Boshier also lived in Houston, Somerset and Wales at different junctures.